The wonderful thing about food is that you get three votes a day. Every one of them has the potential to change the world.

 Nature Friendly Food Network

-Urban settings present a unique set of constraints, opportunities, challenges, problems and solutions when it comes to transitioning our food system away from the present destructive industrial model, towards a just, inclusive, regenerative and localised one.
+Urban (and peri-urban) settings present a unique set of constraints, opportunities, challenges, problems and solutions when it comes to transitioning our food system away from the present destructive industrial model, towards a just, inclusive, regenerative and localised one.
 The process of urbanisation has disconnected people from the source and value of good food, giving rise to many personal and planetary problems.

 This decade is widely considered to be our last window of opportunity to slow the collapse of the ecosystem integrity on which all life depends through a global movement for ecosystem restoration.
 Mainstreaming agroecology – an agriculture based on healing and optimising natural systems, provides perhaps our biggest hope for success.
 This transition will be driven by demand for good food in urban settlements, and enabled by supportive policy and financial commitments at a local, regional and national level.
 This is why UAC is focussing its efforts on urban and not rural zones

 This is a 3 year project (2020 – 2023) generously funded by the Esmée Fairbairn Foundation with a £199,000 grant.